 Don’t worry – you’re not alone if you hate networking.
 It’s awkward, uncomfortable, and if you’re in the job-seeking-mode, likely done without the helpful accompaniment of drinks (even harder for us New Orleanians).

 Still, there’s a reason it’s pretty much the first thing that everyone recommends you do.
-You’re likely applying for the same job as dozens of other people (we typically see between 50 – 75 applications every semester for our Specialist opportunities).
+You’re likely applying for the same job as dozens of other people (we recently received between 100-150 applications every semester for our Specialist opportunities).
 Truth be told, the initial review can often consist of less than a minute of a review of a resume and answers to our questions.
 But a position recommendation from someone that’s met an applicant at a networking event can do a lot to move that person forward.

 The most important part of networking, though, comes after the networking itself: Follow-up!
 Don’t think that your job is over because you gave someone a resume at an event.
 They received more than a few of those, and business cards, and scribbled phone numbers.
 Instead, make sure that you get their contact information so that you can reach out afterward.
 A short email just thanking them for the conversation.
 If you’re particularly interested in a position, you may even want to ask for a coffee meeting to continue the conversation.
 It might force you to wake up a bit early one morning, but can provide you with the pathway toward the future you always wanted.